fabric/fabric/sites/docs/upgrading.rst

-This is (intended to be) an exhaustive list of *all* Fabric 1.x functionality, as well as new-to-Invoke-or-Fabric-2 functionality not present in 1.x; it specifies whether upgrading is necessary, how to upgrade if so, and tracks features which haven't been implemented in version 2 yet.
+This is (intended to be) an exhaustive list of *all* Fabric 1.x functionality, as well as new-to-Invoke-or-Fabric-2 functionality not present in 1.x; it specifies whether upgrading is necessary, how to upgrade if so, and tracks features which haven't been implemented in modern versions yet.

 Most sections are broken down in table form, as follows: